Growing in Empathy Through Nursing

 As women, there is an undeniable tug on our hearts to love.
-How we each express this is as numerous as there are women on the earth & in history.
+How we each express this is as numerous as there are women on the earth and in history.
 While society tells us to turn this love only towards ourselves - I say reach.
 Spread your fingers as wide as they will go - though your hands may be small, let them never be callous.

 Our Lord Himself will fill in the gaps.